getndazn/kopytko-packager/README.md

 - rekey the Roku device with given signed package
 - generate a package ready to upload to the Roku channel
 - prepare and build an app for the Visual Studio Code [extension](https://github.com/RokuCommunity/vscode-brightscript-language)
+- take a screenshot of the dev app

 ## Listing
 - [Prerequisites](#prerequisites)